 Although I discovered that technique in coaching presentation skills – it is a transferable skill to explore who-me-be.
 Knowing who you truly are, can connect you to who you can consciously contribute to, on route to living your most meaningful life.

-It all starts with the realisation of who-me-be?
+It all starts with the realization of who-me-be?

 Being is the first step in Exploring your Why.